The Garage (2006 film)

 The Garage is a 2006 American independent film written and directed by Carl Thibault.

 Plot

-A mechanic at his father's garage during the late 1970s, Matt dreams about leaving his small town existence and pursuing grander ambitions.
+In the late 1970s, Matt works as a me mechanic at his father's garage but dreams of leaving his small- town life for greater ambitions.
 But strong feelings for a new girlfriend and deep family ties may prevent Matt's ultimate escape, despite pressure from best friend Schultz to take off immediately.

+In the late 1970s, Matt works as a mechanic in his father's garage but dreams of leaving his small-town life for greater ambitions.